 Recessional - you head back up the aisle, NZ’s newest married couple; then it's time to celebrate!

 The Detailed Version

-Things such as inviting guests to sit if they haven’t used the chairs, turn off their phones, letting people know about unplugged ceremonies, instructions on posting to social media, confetti, introducing your MC and any post-ceremony details etc.
+Things such as inviting guests to sit if they haven’t used the chairs, turn off their phones, letting people know about unplugged ceremonies, instructions about not posting to social media, confetti, introducing your MC and any post-ceremony details etc.

 I’ll also ask your guests to stand for your entrance, assuming they were seated to begin with.

 In my intro, I will introduce myself, welcome your guests to your wedding celebration, and thank family and friends who have joined us.
 This helps to create an intimate air, right from the beginning.

 Any special rituals or traditions that honour family fit nicely here, such as a flower presentation for parents, or a candle lighting or sand ceremony.
 If your guests are being asked to do anything during the ceremony, such as a ring warming, this is also a great place to introduce it, and get it started.

 If you would like to include any remembrances, this is a good time to include them.
 A moment of silence, lighting of a memorial candle, a toast, or a mention of those that are no longer with us are all lovely ways to acknowledge lost loved ones.

 If you’re wanting to do so, this is a great place to have a reading, poem, song or meaningful verse – this could be free flow, chosen, or a number of guests/family could be included in offering words of wisdom / advice / well wishes.
 Alternatively, I can incorporate a quote or some words in the ceremony.

 If you’re wanting to include a unity ceremony in your ceremony, this is a great time to do it!
-Whether it’s lighting a unity candle, sand ceremony, handfasting ceremony, tree planting ceremony, jumping the broom or similar, we’ll incorporate this perfectly.
+Whether it’s lighting a unity candle, sand ceremony, hand-fasting ceremony, tree planting ceremony, or similar, we’ll incorporate this perfectly.

 Your Love Story